Schneegans/schneegans.github.io/_posts/2022-03-02-gnome-shell-extensions-ci-03.md

 {% assign picture = "podman-capture-1.jpg" %}
 {% assign text = "GNOME Shell running in a container." %}
 {% include image.html %}

+To shut down the container, hit Ctrl+C to kill the GNOME control center and execute `poweroff` to exit the container.

 I think you see where this is going.
 In the next example, we will perform the same steps, but with a non-interactive container.